LeetLLM

 Kaplan's compute-optimal frontier favored larger models

 Kaplan's team concluded that, under their fitted scaling regime, you should spend most new compute on model size and only a smaller fraction on additional data.
-Think of it like this: upgrading a tiny fulfillment center into a large automated hub improves throughput more than sending more orders through the same tiny center.
+In that fitted regime, adding parameters moved the compute-optimal frontier more than adding the same relative amount of data.

-This led to the initial strategy of training very large models on relatively modest data budgets, an approach exemplified by GPT-3 (175B parameters on roughly 300B tokens, a 1.7:1 ratio) [3].
+This led to the initial strategy of training very large models on relatively modest data budgets.
+GPT-3 made that pattern visible: 175B parameters on roughly 300B tokens, a 1.7:1 ratio.[3]Reference 3Language Models are Few-Shot Learners.https://arxiv.org/abs/2005.14165

 The compute-optimal frontier